MayurCK/k8s-practice/README.md

 # k8s-practice
 Repo for practicing k8s.
-These is just for learning.
+This is just for learning.